2-group global symmetries, hydrodynamics and holography

 In this section, we discuss the internal symmetry of the fluid with 2-group global symmetry, which forbid certain components of $G_{AB},A_A,B_{AB}$ that enters the effective action.
 As a result of this procedure, one will be able to related components of these quantities to more familiar hydrodynamics variables such as temperature, chemical potential, fluid velocity etc. \eqref{eq:constitutive-T}-\eqref{eq:constitutive-j}.
 Moreover, we will show, in Section \ref{sec:holo} how to derive the transformation generated by these internal symmetries from holographic dual description.

 One demands the following internal symmetry of the world volume coordinate $\sigma^A$

-These world volume symmetries are defining property of a fluid\footnote{In the construction of \cite{Dubovsky2012}, the effective action is formulated with the choice of $\sigma^0$ chosen to be $\sigma^0 = X^0$.
+These world volume symmetries can be thought of as the defining properties of a fluid\footnote{In the construction of \cite{Dubovsky2012}, the effective action is formulated with the choice of $\sigma^0$ chosen to be $\sigma^0 = X^0$.
 See also discussion in section V.D. of \cite{Crossley:2015evo}. }.
 Demanding that the effective Lagrangian to be invariant\eqref{eq:worldVolumeSymm} restricts the components of $G_{ab}$ it can depends on.
 We can see that $G_{0i}$ and $G_{ij}$ are not invariant under the spatial relabeling \eqref{eq:spatialRelabel}.
 The only allowed component is therefore $G_{00}$, which defines the temperature in the following way

 One can view this quantity as a norm for a vector $\d X^\mu/\d \sigma^0$, where the latter is also invariant under internal symmetries of $\sigma^A$.
 We can then use it to define a unit vector which play the role of the fluid velocity as